daryl7216/knowledgebase/Q-S/ScriptControlScanTelemetry.md

-## ScriptFileWrittenInfo Table: Script File Content Event
+## ScriptControlScanTelemetry Table: Script Execution Event

 ### 1. Table Name
-**ScriptFileWrittenInfo**
+**ScriptControlScanTelemetry**

 ---

 ### 2. Table Usage
-This event provides the full content of a script file that was written to disk on a Windows host.
-Attackers frequently drop malicious scripts (e.g., PowerShell, VBScript, Batch files) onto a system to download further malware, establish persistence, or perform reconnaissance.
-Capturing the full script content is invaluable for threat hunting and incident response, as it allows for immediate analysis of the script's intent and capabilities.
+This event is generated when a script is scanned by a script control engine, such as the Antimalware Scan Interface (AMSI) on Windows.
+It captures the content of scripts as they are being executed, which is invaluable for detecting fileless malware, obfuscated commands, and other malicious in-memory activities that might otherwise evade detection.

 ---